lnx13/spectra-watermaker-monitor/README.md

 ## 📘 Overview

-This project provides a **real‑time monitoring system for the Spectra Ventura Watermaker**, powered by an **ESP32 + ADS1115 + ST7789 display**.
+This project provides a real-time monitoring system for the Spectra Ventura Watermaker, powered by an ESP32 + ADS1115 + ST7789 display.
-It visualizes watermaker performance, detects clarks pump cycles, monitors pressures, TDS, flow, and exports clean data to Home Assistant.
+It tracks TDS, flow rate, pump piston cycles, and pressur before and after filters — including filter differential pressure (dP), which indicates when your pre-filters are getting clogged.
+All metrics are visualized on a custom high-refresh-rate TFT UI and exported to Home Assistant via dedicated throttled sensors.

 ---